Great Forest Park Balloon Race to return Sept. 17-18

 Last year, organizers reimagined the event as a series of “Lift Up St. Louis” tribute flights to honor essential workers, educators, healthcare workers and people standing up for change.
 The sentiments of gratitude and strength shown during those flights will remain, organizers said.

-The event will take place at the Emerson Central Fields, with the Balloon Glow Sept.
-17 and the race on the 18th.
+The event will take place at the Emerson Central Fields, with the Balloon Glow on Sept.
+17 and the race on the Sept.
+18.